Graphics with popular folk costumes from the 19th century

 Description

-Pinelli Bartolomeo Sei Prints 1831 Graphics of folk costumes, a collection of six maps in modern frames, in good condition, depicting traditional clothing and scenes from rural life in Rome.
+Pinelli Bartolomeo Six Prints 1831 Graphics of folk costumes, a collection of six maps in modern frames, in good condition, depicting costumes and scenes from the life of the people in Rome.
 Specifically, the prints illustrate:

 Bagpipers at the Marcellus Theatre;